programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 ### Project 1: Working with an image found online

 This section will allow you to transcribe handwriting from an image found online, which requires the image's URL.
-For this example, we'll use [`https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/transcribing-handwritten-text-with-python-and-azure/td_00044_b2.jpg`](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/transcribing-handwritten-text-with-python-and-azure/td_00044_b2.jpg)[^1].
+For this example, we'll use [`https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/transcribing-handwritten-text-with-python-and-azure/td_00044_b2.jpg`](/assets/transcribing-handwritten-text-with-python-and-azure/td_00044_b2.jpg)[^1].

-{% include figure.html filename="captain-white-diary.jpeg" alt="Visual description of figure image" caption="Figure 8.
+{% include figure.html filename="en-or-transcribing-handwritten-text-with-python-and-azure-07.jpeg" alt="Visual description of figure image" caption="Figure 7.
 A page from Captain White's diary" %}

 Create another new cell in your notebook, paste in the code below and run it.
 It will: